Phase dynamics and their role determining energy flux in hydrodynamic shell models: Simplified triad phase dynamics: noisy phase oscillator

 Although many simplifications have already been made to arrive at a phase-only shell model, the evolution of $\theta_n$ remains coupled to that of other neighboring modes through nonlinear terms.
 This results in chaotic nonlinear dynamics, making it difficult to make any predictions for the statistics of $\theta_n$, which is our ultimate goal.
 Further simplifications must be made to facilitate analysis.

 Our key simplifying assumption for this work is the following: we will treat the sum of all neighboring triads in Eq. (\ref{eq:theta_phase_only_final}) as a single \textit{noise} variable $\xi_n$, in other words $\sum_{m\neq n} K_{mn} \cos(\theta_m) \mapsto \xi_n$.
 In doing so, we implicitly neglect any statistical dependence between pairs of triad phases $\theta_n, \theta_m$ for all $n \neq m$, and invoke the central limit theorem to ensure that $\xi_n$ is a Gaussian variable.
 Namely, our key assumption neglects the phenomenon of triad-phase synchronization, whereby triad phases corresponding to different scales are correlated in time so as to enhance the flux.
 Such a phenomenon is observed in the 1D Burgers equation \cite{Murray2018} and in shell models \cite{CarrollThesis,Manfredini2025}, and is directly related to extreme events and intermittency.
 Statistical independence of the triad phases was first proposed as a simplifying assumption in a cascade model of turbulence, with a focus on intermittency \cite{Benzi1993}.
 However, shell model simulations show that this is not entirely true.
 Indeed, this cannot hold if intermittency is to be present in the system, since the only constant flux solution for independent triad phases, as mentioned in the previous section, is the self-similar Kolmogorov solution \cite{Eyink2003}.
-Although our key assumption may not precisely hold, we show here that it does indeed provide a first-order description of the steady state statistics of $\theta_n$ and its implications on the flux, which are our main goals for this work.
+Although our key assumption may not precisely hold, we show here that correlations between neighboring triad phases are weak enough that our model does indeed provide a sufficiently accurate description of the steady state statistics of $\theta_n$ and its implications on the flux, which are our main goals for this work.
 In summary, our results should be valid in a regime where extreme events and intermittency do not contribute significantly to the statistics of the triad phases.

 After making the substitution for the noise, our model equation for $\theta_n$ becomes

 where we have introduced the shorthand

 Equation (\ref{eq:adler}) is that of a noisy phase oscillator, also known as the Adler equation (with an intrinsic frequency equal to zero).
 The deterministic dynamics of the triad phase are thus solely determined by the so-called `self-interaction term', $\KK\cos(\theta_n)$.
 The simplicity of the deterministic Adler equation gives us direct access to the fixed points and their stability.
 The two fixed points of Eq. (\ref{eq:adler}) are $\pm \pi/2$, with $\pi/2$ being stable for $\KK>0$ whereas $-\pi/2$ is stable for $\KK<0$.
 This already hints at implications of the sign of $\KK$ on the sign of the alignment strength, which is $\sin(\theta)=\pm 1$ for the deterministic fixed point values of $\theta=\pm \pi/2$, as well as the sign of the flux.